Hyder Ali: Early life

 The exact date of Hyder Ali's birth is not known with certainty.
-He was born to Fath Muhammad.
 Various historical sources provide dates ranging between 1717 and 1722 for his birth.
 His father, Fath Muhammad, was born in Kolar, and served as a commander of 50 men in the bamboo rocket artillery (mainly used for signalling) in the army of the Nawab of Carnatic.
-Fath Muhammad eventually entered the service of the Wodeyar Rajas of the Kingdom of Mysore, where he rose to become a powerful military commander.
-The Wodeyars awarded him Budikote as a jagir (land grant), where he then served as naik (Lord).
+Fath Muhammad eventually entered the service of the Wodeyar rajas of the Kingdom of Mysore, where he rose to become a powerful military commander.
+The Wodeyars awarded him Budikote as a jagir (land grant), where he then served as naik (lord).

+Hyder Ali was born in Budikote, modern day Kolar district, Karnataka; he was Fath Muhammad's fifth child, and the second by his third wife Razia Bibi, a sister of sufi pir Ibrahim Saheb whose ancestors were Arab Nawayath.
+According to some historians Fath Muhammad was also of Arab ancestry.
+According to this tradition, his paternal ancestors were too Nawayath Arabs from the Quraysh tribe, who arrived in India by sea and later came to southern India from Delhi during the reign of Muhammad Adil Shah, or settled in Punjab before moving to southern India.
+According to another set of historians, Hyder Ali was of Punjabi descent.
+As per this tradition, his father descended from a Sufi mystic Shah Bahlol through Muhammad Ali.
+Muhammad Ali was the husband of the daughter of the Banda Nawaz shrine's custodian in Gulbarga.